-Use DartPad to learn how to use implicit animations to add motion and create visual effects for the widgets in your UI.
+Use DartPad (no downloads required!) to learn how to use implicit animations to add motion and create visual effects for the widgets in your UI.

 Display a Google map in an app, retrieve data from a web service, and display the data as markers on the map.

 Build a field trip app that allows you and other members of the trip to share photos.

 Build a version of the Shrine shopping app (used in the Material Design codelabs) using the Cupertino package to create an iOS style look and feel.
 Create multiple tabs and navigate between them.
 Use the provider package to manage state between screens.

 Connect a Flutter app to a Firebase database, and use a transaction to update shared information.

 Learn the basics of using Material Components by building a simple app with core components.
 The four MDC codelabs guide you through building an e-commerce app called Shrine.
 You’ll start by building a login page using several of MDC Flutter’s components.